jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 They may spawn initial actors for a level, emit events for other actors, or manage a global state machine if your gameplay is structured into distinct phases.

-Game Managers can go by many names like Game Controller, Root State, or even just Game (As is the case in [this famously silly example from the source code for VVVVVV](https://github.com/TerryCavanagh/VVVVVV/blob/f7c0321b715ceed8e87eba2ca507ad2dc28a428d/desktop_version/src/Game.h#L17)).
+Game Managers can go by many names like "Game Controller", "Root State", or even just "Game" (as is the case in [this famously silly example from the source code for Terry Cavanagh's VVVVVV](https://github.com/TerryCavanagh/VVVVVV/blob/f7c0321b715ceed8e87eba2ca507ad2dc28a428d/desktop_version/src/Game.h#L17)).
-Oftentimes programmers will naturally stumble onto this pattern making their first game, something needs to be in charge of how the game works after all.
+Oftentimes programmers will naturally stumble onto this pattern making their first game; something needs to be in charge of how the game works after all.

-If your game is small/simple enough, this structure alone can often take from prototyping to ship without much issue.
-I want to emphasize that last part again, **this is a perfectly fine way to make a game** and if it's working for your project, keep on rockin it!
+If your game is small/simple enough, this structure alone can often take it from prototyping to ship without much issue.
+I want to emphasize that last part again; **this is a perfectly fine way to make a game**, and if it's working for your project, keep on rocking it!

-It's not however without pitfalls, those usually being:
+It's not, however without pitfalls, those usually being:
-* The file for this class becoming so large that it becomes harder and hard to reason about as your project grows in scale.
+* The file for this class becomes so large that it becomes harder and harder to reason about as your project grows in scale.
-* It will naturally create a lot of coupling which will make it hard to re-use or adapt systems to different parts of your game.
+* It will naturally create a lot of coupling, which will make it hard to re-use or adapt systems to different parts of your game.
 * It can often become a dumping ground for things that don't fit exactly in other places in the codebase.
 Whenever you can put something in any place other than the game manager, you should put it in that other place (or make a place for it to go).
-* It's a singleton and thus carries all of the issues a singleton has (Always)
+* It's a singleton and thus carries all of the issues a singleton has (always in memory, highly coupled, hard to reason about initialization)

 ## Creating a Game Manager
 <details markdown="1" id="game-manager-unity">